slarmoo/.github/profile/simon/simon-html/simon-html.md

   ⚠ Make sure you run `deployFiles.sh` from the console in your project directory.

-- Update your `startup` repository README.md to record, what you modified and added with this deliverable.
-Also update your notes.md to record what you learned.
+- Update your `startup` repository notes.md with what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).
 - Submit the URL to your production environment for grading using the Canvas assignment page.

-## Grading Rubric

-- 50% - Simon HTML deployed to your production environment
-- 50% - A section in your startup repository README.md about what you modified and added for this deliverable.